 Could the practice of changing your ad schedule by time and day, known as dayparting, save you money and make your ads more effective?

-Consistent testing is an important part of making the most of any digital ad campaign.
 This is not the type of thing you can build once and then leave alone to run for months on end.
-A good online PPC advertising campaign will be monitored and adjusted constantly.
+A good PPC campaign will be monitored and adjusted constantly.
 Running frequent tests to see how changes to your plan will impact outcomes is a cornerstone technique used by ad managers everywhere.

 What is Dayparting?